-1.1 About IGS-9844/9848GPFX
+1.1 About the IGS-9084GP

-Featuring network redundancy capabilities, the IGS-9844/9848GPFX series are managed Ethernet switches with eight 10/100/1000Base-T(X) ports, four 100/1000Base-X SFP ports, and four (IGS-9844GPFX series) or eight (IGS-9848GPFX series) 100Base-X optical fiber ports with SC connectors.
-With complete support for Ethernet redundancy protocols such as O-Ring (recovery time < 30ms over 250 units of connection) and MSTP (RSTP/STP compatible), the switch can protect your mission-critical applications from network interruptions or temporary malfunctions with its fast recovery technology.

-Featuring a wide operating temperature from -40°C to 70°C, the IGS-9844/9848GPFX series can be managed centrally and conveniently via Open-Vision, web browsers, Telnet and console (CLI) configuration, making it one of the most reliable choice for highly-managed and Fiber Ethernet power substation and rolling stock application
+The IGS-9084GP is a managed industrial Ethernet switch with eight 10/100/1000Base-T(X) ports and four 100/1000Base-X SFP ports.
+The switch supports Ethernet Redundancy protocol, O-Ring (recovery time < 30ms over 250 units of connection) and MSTP (RSTP/STP compatible) to protect mission-critical applications from network interruptions or temporary malfunctions with fast recovery technology.
+With a wide operating temperature from -40°C to 70°C, the device can be managed centrally via ORing's proprietary Open-Vision platform as well as via Web-based interfaces, Telnet, and console (CLI).
+The switch is one of the most reliable choices for highly-managed and fiber Ethernet applications.